Policy: Radiation safety

 Optimization of protection

-In relation to a particular radiation source, the magnitude of the individual exposure and the number of people exposed should be kept as low as reasonably practicable.
+Regarding a particular radiation source, the magnitude of the individual exposure and the number of people exposed should be kept as low as reasonably achievable.

 Any exposure to radiations must comply with legislated exposure guidelines.